mydeveloperplanet/MyAICodingPlanet/generate-test-data/README.md

 The goal is to generate testdata based on an SQL schema.

-The final solution [branch](https://github.com/mydeveloperplanet/devoxxgenie-spring-petclinic/tree/feature-search-pets-final-new-solution) of the Spring PetClinic [generating a feature](../generate-feature/README.md) is used.
+The final solution [branch](https://github.com/mydeveloperplanet/devoxxgenie-spring-petclinic/tree/feature-search-pets-final-new-solution) of the Spring Petclinic [generating a feature](../generate-feature/README.md) is used.

 The setup using PostgreSQL is needed.
 Some actions need to be taken for this.
 * Run the PostgreSQL database.
 Start the following command from within the root of the repository.